Udo Rudloff, M.D., Ph.D.

-Dr. Rudloff is an investigator and surgical oncologist at the Surgery Branch, National Cancer Institute, National Institutes of Health, in Bethesda, Maryland.
 Dr. Rudloff completed his M.D. at the University of Heidelberg, Germany.
 For his doctoral thesis at the German Cancer Research Institute, Heidelberg, he worked on gene regulation of rRNA transcription.
 He graduated from New York University in 2007 upon completion of his surgical residency training and pursued subspecialty training in surgical oncology by completing a 2-year surgical oncology fellowship at Memorial Sloan Kettering Center in New York City.
-He was appointed to the senior staff of the Surgery Branch/NCI in July 2009 and is an investigator and surgical oncologist in the Pediatric Oncology Branch.
+Dr. Rudloff joined the NCI in July 2009 and is an investigator and surgical oncologist in the Pediatric Oncology Branch.
 He was awarded tenure by NIH in 2020.

 |Tricia F. Kunst R.N.||Research Nurse Specialist|